 The powerful Macdonalds granted no sanctuary, hundreds were killed.
 The Mackenzies took vengeance at the battle at Pairc (Blàr na Pàirce) and the dead bodies of the beaten MacDonalds drifted in great numbers in the river Conon close by.

-In Canada the Blackwater River is a tributary of the Mackenzie river, named after the famous explorer Alexander Mackenzie whose familiy emigrated to Canada in 1774.
+In Canada the Blackwater River is a tributary of the Mackenzie river, named after the famous explorer Alexander Mackenzie whose familiy emigrated to North America in 1774.

 The growth of moss and lichen slowly erases many untold stories in stone and the grey mist throws a wet shroud over those long gone.